-While they both have some basic menu items, Taco Cabana’s flour tortillas contain whey, so that really puts them at a disadvantage in my opinion.
+While they both have some basic menu items such as beans/rice, Taco Cabana’s flour tortillas contain whey, so that really puts them at a disadvantage to Baja Fresh in my view — not to mention in early 2022 Baja Fresh added some impossible meat options, if you are into vegan meats it’s quite the addition.

 So what are my options?